 The fact that a state follows the flow of money in its economy and is aware of financial activity contributes to making financial decisions more planned.
 Accordingly, thanks to the digital Yuan, it will better control personal and corporate mobility in financial terms and better monitor the flow of money in the economy.

-Payment firms such as WeChat are one of the pioneers of this digital transformation.
+Payment firms such as WeChat are pioneers of this digital transformation.
 On the other hand, Digital Yuan adapts to this transformation simultaneously and can serve the government's needs to a large extent through the tracking and token system, which is more accessible than cash.

 Along with the Digital Yuan, the Chinese government will enable people who do not have access to any bank to join the leading economy.
 Thus, the independent population of China will be given more say in the leading economy.

-The Chinese currency will have more status in global economy.
+The Chinese currency will have more status in the global economy

 Another benefit of the Digital Yuan to the Chinese economy is that it will help position the Renminbi to international reserve status.
 The Chinese currency, which has the second-largest economy globally, will become comparable to the US dollar in the global economy.